 Participants who receive Medicaid I/DD Waiver services must be re-evaluated annually or more frequently if needed to determine whether they continue to meet the Intermediate Care Facility for Individuals with Intellectual Disabilities Level of Care (ICF-IID LOC).
+The re-evaluation may be conducted in-person or by telehealth, as chosen by the participant and/or guardian, based on the participant's individual circumstances and preferences.
 A physician's evaluation (or physical exam) is required and must be submitted to the Case Manager prior to the re-evaluation date.
 DOH-DDD must submit the DHS 1148 form with a copy of the level of care re-evaluation and physician's evaluation to DHS eligibility worker for LTC annual renewal determination.